StanleyMasinde/twitter/README.md

 ```bash
 yay -S twitter-cli
 ```
+>[!WARNING]
+> The AUR package is managed by the community.
+> Please use the install script for Unix based systems.

 After installation the executable is available as `twitter`

 You can also download the appropriate binary for your machine from [releases](https://github.com/StanleyMasinde/twitter/releases/latest):